Spero Therapeutics (NASDAQ:SPRO) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Spero Therapeutics (NASDAQ:SPRO) from a hold rating to a buy rating in a research report sent to investors on Wednesday morning, Zacks.com reports.
-Zacks Investment Research currently has $16.00 price objective on the stock.
+Spero Therapeutics (NASDAQ:SPRO) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report issued on Tuesday, Zacks.com reports.
+The firm presently has a $15.00 price objective on the stock.
+Zacks Investment Research‘s target price would indicate a potential upside of 9.73% from the stock’s previous close.

 According to Zacks, “Spero Therapeutics Inc. is a multi-asset, clinical-stage biopharmaceutical company.
 It focused on identifying, developing and commercializing novel treatments for multi-drug resistant bacterial infections.
 Spero Therapeutics Inc. is based in CAMBRIDGE, United States. “

-Separately, HC Wainwright reiterated a buy rating and issued a $40.00 price target on shares of Spero Therapeutics in a research report on Tuesday, June 1st.
-Six analysts have rated the stock with a buy rating, The company currently has an average rating of Buy and an average price target of $29.40.
+Separately, HC Wainwright restated a “buy” rating and set a $40.00 target price on shares of Spero Therapeutics in a research note on Tuesday, June 1st.
+One research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and an average price target of $29.20.

 Spero Therapeutics (NASDAQ:SPRO) last announced its earnings results on Thursday, May 6th.
-The company reported ($0.66) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.61) by ($0.05).
+The company reported ($0.66) earnings per share for the quarter, missing the consensus estimate of ($0.61) by ($0.05).
+The business had revenue of $7.30 million for the quarter, compared to analyst estimates of $2.71 million.
 Spero Therapeutics had a negative net margin of 498.66% and a negative return on equity of 65.11%.
-The firm had revenue of $7.30 million for the quarter, compared to the consensus estimate of $2.71 million.
-On average, equities analysts forecast that Spero Therapeutics will post -3.04 EPS for the current fiscal year.
+Analysts predict that Spero Therapeutics will post -3.04 earnings per share for the current year.

-Several hedge funds have recently modified their holdings of the stock.
-Royal Bank of Canada raised its stake in shares of Spero Therapeutics by 81.3% in the 1st quarter.
-Royal Bank of Canada now owns 2,061 shares of the company’s stock valued at $30,000 after acquiring an additional 924 shares in the last quarter.
-Sentinel Pension Advisors Inc. increased its position in Spero Therapeutics by 11.8% in the 1st quarter.
-Sentinel Pension Advisors Inc. now owns 26,410 shares of the company’s stock worth $425,000 after buying an additional 2,795 shares during the period.
-E Fund Management Co.
-Ltd. bought a new position in Spero Therapeutics in the 1st quarter worth approximately $42,000.
-Janney Montgomery Scott LLC grew its holdings in shares of Spero Therapeutics by 25.0% during the 1st quarter.
-Janney Montgomery Scott LLC now owns 15,000 shares of the company’s stock worth $221,000 after purchasing an additional 3,000 shares in the last quarter.
-Finally, American International Group Inc. grew its holdings in shares of Spero Therapeutics by 34.4% during the 4th quarter.
-American International Group Inc. now owns 11,885 shares of the company’s stock worth $230,000 after purchasing an additional 3,045 shares in the last quarter.
-59.53% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently bought and sold shares of SPRO.
+Marshall Wace LLP acquired a new position in Spero Therapeutics in the first quarter worth about $39,000.
+Wells Fargo & Company MN grew its stake in Spero Therapeutics by 25.2% in the fourth quarter.
+Wells Fargo & Company MN now owns 41,799 shares of the company’s stock worth $811,000 after purchasing an additional 8,424 shares in the last quarter.
+Rhumbline Advisers grew its stake in Spero Therapeutics by 31.2% in the fourth quarter.
+Rhumbline Advisers now owns 19,216 shares of the company’s stock worth $373,000 after purchasing an additional 4,568 shares in the last quarter.
+Northern Trust Corp grew its stake in Spero Therapeutics by 26.0% in the fourth quarter.
+Northern Trust Corp now owns 265,973 shares of the company’s stock worth $5,157,000 after purchasing an additional 54,896 shares in the last quarter.
+Finally, The Manufacturers Life Insurance Company acquired a new position in Spero Therapeutics in the fourth quarter worth about $259,000.
+Institutional investors and hedge funds own 59.53% of the company’s stock.

 Spero Therapeutics Company Profile